html-project/Html-Project/README.md

 Screenshot:
 ![alt text](1.png)
+# Installation
 If you are a Linux user and wish to use Chrome, please follow the following steps:
 #### Debian/Ubuntu:
-At the same time, you should follow those steps to install.
+Follow those steps to install:
 ###### Chromium:
 Installation:
 > sudo apt-get install chromium-browser